smart-data-models/dataModel.MarineTransport/Vessel/doc/spec.md

         type: Property
         units: ' meters'
     estimatedTimeOfArrival:
-      description: 'Estimated time of arrival, as it was originally planned and entered by the shipper, represented by an ISO 8601 UTC format.'
+      description: 'Estimated time of arrival, as it was originally planned and entered by the shipper, represented by an ISO 8601 UTC format'
       format: date-time
       type: string
       x-ngsi: